 C-reactive protein test

-A high-sensitivity C-reactive protein (hs-CRP) test, which is more sensitive than a standard test, also can be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
+A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test.
+That means the high-sensitivity test can detect slight increases within the normal range of standard CRP levels.
+The hs-CRP test can be used to determine your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
 Coronary artery disease can lead to a heart attack.

 Why it's done

 Your doctor might order a CRP test to:

 - Check for inflammation due to an infection

 - Help diagnose a chronic inflammatory disease, such as rheumatoid arthritis or lupus

 - Evaluate your risk of a second heart attack